avistudios/avi-geth/metamask-network.md

 }
 ```

-This keeps the **canonical symbol** as `AVI` for all infra/SDKs, while
-your front-end and MetaMask UI can show **“AVI Coin”** as the display
-name until the ecosystem clearly associates `AVI` with your L1.

 ---

-## 4. How to explain the ticker collision (short note for docs)

-You can add this short note somewhere in your docs:

 > **Ticker notice:**
 > The ticker “AVI” is also used by other projects on other chains.
 Until